mahikaw/open-event-android/docs/installation/generic.md

 You can now visit [http://localhost:8080](http://localhost:8080/) on your browser to access the app generator.

 ### A FEW PRECAUTIONS/TIPS:
-### Run Celery and Gunicorn command on different machines.
+### Run Celery and Gunicorn command on different commandline windows.
 ### Use of virtualenv is recommended.
 ### Take care that the above environment variables are present at all times.
 You could also store them as permanent environment variables.